sola-st/CodeMapper/README.md

   * Tracking
     * BaselineOnAnnoData.py
     * BaselineOnSuppression.py
   * Evaluation
+  Entry point - specify to start with *main_anytingtracker* and modify the folder name in *def main_anytingtracker* by adding a word *line* or *word* to the *results_dir* and *results_csv_file*.
     * Run MeasureAnnotatedData.py
     * Run MeasureSuppression.py
 * Run TableAnnoSuppressionResults.py -> Tables II and III.

 #### RQ2: Ablation study: impact of different components on AnythingTracker.
+Specify to **run/evaluate**: (in the entry point of the files)
+* starts with *main_anytingtracker* and *context_line_num = 0*. **->** Disable context-aware similarity
+* starts with *main_ablation_study* **->** Disable diff-based candidate extraction, movement detection, text search, and refinement of candidate regions, respectively, in one big experiment.
+  * Tracking
+    * Run ComputeCandidatesForAnnoData.py
+    * Run TrackHistoryPairsSuppression.py
+  * Evaluation
+    * Run MeasureAnnotatedData.py
+    * Run MeasureSuppression.py
-* Run
+* Run PlotAnnoSuppressionResultsAblation.py -> Figures 9 and 10.

 #### RQ3: Efficiency of AnythingTracker.
+* The execution time files are already there (*data/results/execution_time*) as the experiments in RQ1 are done.
-* Run
+* Run PlotExexutionTimeComparison.py -> Figure 11.

 ### FAST MODE
+By default, all the results tables and figures are in *data/results/table/plots*.
-All tables in results: Tables ...
+All tables in results: Tables II and III.
-All figures in results: Figures ...
+All figures in results (exclude the example figures): Figures 7-9.

+* Run TableAnnoSuppressionResults.py -> Tables II and III.
+* Run PlotAnnoSuppressionResultsAblation.py -> Figures 9 and 10.
+* Run PlotExexutionTimeComparison.py -> Figure 11.
+* Additionally, get the reported rates in RQ3 by running GetExexutionTimeRatio.py